41+ lessons with a new release every 5 weeks!

 Do you provide additional weaving support?

-We have the JST Forum on our website where you will find answers to questions related to the episodes and you’ll also be able to post as a member of the JST Online Guild.
+We have the School of Weaving Forum is where you will find answers to questions related to the episodes and you’ll also be able to post as a member of the School of Weaving.
 We also have an extensive Knowledge Base on our website that is available for viewing.

 I’m a bit hard at hearing, do you have Closed Captions?

 “All you can eat” for US$99.99 a year… I wanted this to be affordable for everyone and I think it is.
 Please spread the word and help us grow.Jane Stafford